Glycolic Acid vs Salicylic Acid: Which Is Better?

 What is Salicylic Acid?

-Salicylic acid is an oil-soluble beta hydroxy acid (BHA) that can deeply penetrate the skin’s pores.
-This makes it especially effective for acne-prone or oily skin
+Salicylic acid is an oil-soluble beta hydroxy acid (BHA) that can deeply penetrate pores.
+This makes it especially effective for oily or acne-prone skin.

-By breaking down excess sebum and dead skin cells within the pores, this ingredient helps prevent and treat breakouts.
+By breaking down excess oil and dead cells within the pores, this ingredient helps prevent and treat acne breakouts.

-In addition to its exfoliating properties, salicylic acid has anti-inflammatory effects.
-This makes it a great choice for those with sensitive, acne-prone skin
+In addition to its exfoliating properties, salicylic acid works as an anti-inflammatory.
+This makes it a great choice for those with dry or sensitive, acne-prone skin

-It also reduces redness and irritation associated with acne.
-Regularly using salicylic acid can control oil production for a clearer complexion.
+It also reduces redness and irritation associated with acne breakouts.
+Regularly using salicylic acid can control oil production for a clearer, smoother complexion.

 SHOP SKINCARE FOR ACNE-PRONE SKIN